Let’s talk about the FAA Drone Registration FAQ’s

 I already have a pilot certificate issued under part 61.
 Do I need to obtain a remote pilot certificate to fly a UAS under the Small UAS Rule (Part 107)?

 Yes.
 To act as a remote pilot in command under Part 107, a person must have a remote pilot certificate.
 However, part 61 pilot certificate holders who have completed a flight review within the past 24 months may elect to take an online training course focusing on UAS-specific areas of knowledge instead of the aeronautical knowledge test.
-The online training for current pilot certificate holders is available at www.faasafety.gov.
 All other members of the public must take and pass the initial aeronautical knowledge test to obtain a remote pilot certificate.
+It is recommended that you take the Part 107 Knowledge Pre-Test Study Course.

 How can I find the closest FAA-approved Knowledge Testing Center to me?